amagge/amagge.github.io/_pages/cv.md

 Work experience
 ======
+* 2020 - : Research Scientist at University of Pennsylvania

 * 2016 - 2019: Visiting Scholar at University of Pennsylvania

 * 2015 - 2019: Graduate Research Assistant at Arizona State University